josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 <div class="alert is-helpful">

 **NOTE**: <br />
-In the logical tree, you'll see `@Provide`, `@Inject`, and `@NgModule`, which are not real HTML attributes but are here to demonstrate what is going on under the hood.
+In the logical tree, you will see `@Provide`, `@Inject`, and `@NgModule`, which are not real HTML attributes but are here to demonstrate what is going on under the hood.

 | Angular service attribute                                                                                          | Details |
 |:---                                                                                                                |:---     |